Mount Toro (Monterey County, California)

 Mount Toro is one of Monterey County's most familiar vistas.
-John Steinbeck characterized Carmel Valley as "Pastures of Heaven.”
+John Steinbeck characterized Corral de Tierra as "Pastures of Heaven.”

 The River Fire was a wildfire that broke out from a lightning storm early on August 16, 2020, in Monterey County, south of Salinas, near River Road and Mount Toro.
 Within its first day, it spread to 2000 acre and was 10% contained; mandatory evacuations were ordered, while air and ground crews worked the fire.

 Climate

 The climate is Mediterranean.
 The average temperature is 16 °C. The warmest month is July, at 26 °C, and the coldest is February, at 8 °C. The average rainfall is 492 millimeters per year.
 The wettest month is December, with 129 millimeters of rain, and the driest is May, with 1 millimeters.